Love, Obligation, and the Limits of Care

 This reframing can feel both relieving and disorienting.
 Both responses are normal.

-Hospice does not remove fear, but it helps families see when fear has assumed control.
+Hospice does not remove fear, but it helps families understand options, risks, and benefits of care.

 February and the Work of Reframing Love